wahed2102/linkedin-clone/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## App
+To get a hands on the project kindly visit https://linkedin-clone10.vercel.app/